National Poultry Improvement Plan

 - Avian Influenza Signs and Symptoms

 - One of the earliest signs of the disease is increased death with up to 100 percent mortality in many cases.
-Birds could also show signs of sickness through respiratory symptoms, depression, loss of appetite, drops in egg production, and/or diarrhea.
+Birds could also show signs of sickness through respiratory symptoms, depression, loss of appetite, decreased egg production, and/or diarrhea.

 Monitor your birds for sign of disease.
-If disease suspected and/or your flock has an increase in unusual bird death, call the Ohio Department of Agriculture: regular business hours at (614) 728-6220, or after hours at (888) 456-3405 and Ohio Poultry Association at (614) 882-6111.
+If disease suspected, call the Ohio Department of Agriculture: regular business hours at (614) 728-6220, or after hours at (888) 456-3405 and Ohio Poultry Association at (614) 882-6111.
 If you wish to participate in the Ohio AI monitored program, please contact the Ohio Poultry Association to speak with a bird health programs representative.

 Biosecurity Top of Page